How to Develop A Sensible Wedding Flower Budget

 “Not knowing how much money you actually have to spend”

 It doesn’t matter if you are working with a florist, doing your own flowers, or both.
-Before you can decide what you want, you need to know how much money you realistically will be able to spend.
+Before you can decide what you want, you need to know how much money you really will be able to spend.

 For me, it’s much easier to work with a bride who is upfront about her wedding flower budget.
 It doesn’t need to be an exact amount – a ballpark figure will do.
 But at least we’ll have a starting point, and can move forward from there.